quantrocket/wp-business-intelligence-lite/readme.txt

 * Bug on iframe fixed
 * X and Y labels added
 * Validated on WP 4.0
+= 1.6.1 =
+* Validated on WP 4.1
+* Error message added in case of no data
 == Frequently Asked Questions ==

 In order to get a full overview about WP Business Intelligence, please visit [the official documentation page](http://www.wpbusinessintelligence.com/support/wp-business-intelligence-faq/)